beliven-it/fastify-polyglot/README.md

 // 'Ciao!'
 ```

-Alternatively, ypou can pass a path lo load locales from:
+Alternatively, you can pass a path lo load locales from:

 ```js
 const path = require('path')